buttermilk-crypto/b2/bracket-properties/README.md

 files through a command-line utility called ascii2native.exe, which escapes them.
 The escapes are then decoded when java.util.Properties loads the file.

-Bracket Properties provides support to read .properties files using either the UTF-8 escape approach (for backwards-compatibility) or by directly encoding .properties files, for example:
+Bracket Properties provides support to read .properties files using either the unicode escape approach (for backwards-compatibility) or by directly encoding .properties files with UTF-8 characters, for example:

 UTF-8 encoded: